usc-ee250-fall2018/Adafruit_Python_MCP3008/README.md

     cd Adafruit_Python_MCP3008
     sudo python setup.py install

-Alternatively you can install from pip with:
+Alternatively you can install from pip with (EE250 students, use `pip3`):

     sudo pip install adafruit-mcp3008